oasis-tcs/idpf-specification/idpf_specification.md

 ### Registers

-Fixed: Mailbox registers.
+Fixed: Mailbox registers, Control and status Registers. .
 See register Register Section

 Flexible: Queue and Interrupt registers.
 See Register section.